inomeu/M5Core2_servoToF/README.md

 # M5Core2_servoToF
-M5Stack Core2 controls the servo according to the distance with the servo motor and ToF sensor.
+First Mock is M5Stack Core2 controls the servo according to the distance with the servo motor and ToF sensor.